Kennedy Island Conservancy

 Kennedy Island Conservancy protects all 4970 ha of Kennedy Island in British Columbia, Canada.
 The island contains many culturally modified trees and other cultural values and is a gathering location for First Nations travelling upon the Skeena River.

 There are two peaks near the middle of the island, one at 724 m and Elizabeth Peak at 753 m.

+History

+Gitxaała describe dwelling on the island when travelling from Lach Klan to their oolichan fishing site on the mouth of the Nass River.
+Almost one thousand culturally modified trees were recorded on a small part of the conservancy.

+Ecology

+Kennedy Island’s forests are exhibiting yellow cedar decline patterns common in coastal islands and lowland areas in North Coast Regional District.

+This decline is a significant ecological process affecting the island’s forest composition, reducing structural diversity in low-elevation forests, leaving standing dead trees that alter habitat for birds and mammals.